gary-rowe/DropwizardEmberData/README.md

 It will demonstrate a simple blog with posts and comments.
 These are held in a simple in-memory cache.
 All data is served through a simple REST API that adheres to the requirements of the [Ember Data RESTAdapter](http://emberjs.com/guides/models/the-rest-adapter/).

+I recommend that you [read the associated blog article](http://gary-rowe.com/agilestack/2013/05/11/dropwizard-with-ember-data/) if you want to really understand how this all works.
+Ember is not for the faint-hearted.

 It uses the following libraries:

 # Client side